CLOSE X

 A Great Tour of the Kennedy Space Center

-The tour of the Center includes close-up views of historic and working spaceflight areas, including the massive Vehicle Assembly Building, where the solid rocket boosters, external fuel tank, and the orbiter were joined to create the space shuttle vehicle.
+The tour of the Center includes close-up views of historic and working spaceflight areas.
+This includes the massive Vehicle Assembly Building, where the solid rocket boosters, external fuel tank, and the orbiter join to create the space shuttle vehicle.
 It’s one of the largest buildings in the world.

 If you have the moolah and would really like to impress your group, you can also tour the Center with a veteran NASA astronaut.